uspki/policies/certificate-policy.md

   - {joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-policies(1) baseline-requirements(2) organization-validated(2)} (2.23.140.1.2.2),
   - if the Certificate complies with these Requirements and includes Subject Identity Information that is verified in accordance with Section 3.2.2.1.

-If the Certificate asserts the policy identifier of 2.23.140.1.2.2, then it SHALL also include organizationName, localityName and / or stateorProvinceName in accordance with Section 7.1.4.2.2, and countryName in the Subject field.
+If the Certificate asserts the policy identifier of 2.23.140.1.2.2, then it SHALL also include organizationName, stateorProvinceName and countryName in the Subject field in accordance with Section 7.1.4.2.2.
 All information shall be verified in accordance with Section 3.2.2.1.

-Certificates under this policy SHALL NOT assert the Individual Validated Certificate Policy identifiers.
+Certificates under this policy SHALL NOT assert the Individual Validated Certificate Policy identifiers reserved by the CAB Forum.
   - {joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-policies(1) baseline-requirements(2) individual-validated(3)} (2.23.140.1.2.3)

 #### 7.1.6.2.
 Root CA Certificates